wtnwin111/interview/src/com/interview/books/svinterview/README.md

     For example: given int array P, which length is L, return random number r in range [0-L), possibility of i is P[i]/sum(P)

     *HINT: convert the int array to range array (0-sum[P]), generate int in that range, and map to [0-L) using BinarySearch*

+24. Given a building with N floor, assume you can move 2^k floor every time and can only go up, k is arbitrary integer.
+    Find out the min time you need move to get to the top floor.

+    *HINT: 2^k is like binary expression of N. So the problem will change to how many 1 in N's binary expression.*

+25. Implement a Iterator for a Complex Data Structure.
+At least have hasNext() and next() method.

+    *HINT: flattenElement when create Iterator.*